-OK, so you’re ready to buy that ticket and spring for a new pair of flip-flops/sandals, but do you really know what to expect when you land in Israel?
-Here are FIVE things we think you really should know before you head for Israel…of course, there’s so much more to the Holy Land than this little lot, but they’re a good place to get started!
+OK, so you’re ready to buy that ticket and spring for a new pair of flip-flops/sandals, but do you really know what to expect when planning that visit to Israel?
+Here are FIVE things we think you really should know before you visit Israel…of course, there’s so much more to the Holy Land than this little lot, but they’re a good place to get started!

 The compactness of Israel always surprises many, because despite all the big news stories and huge world interest, Israel is actually pretty tiny.
-And yes, believe it or not, you can snowboard, surf, and take a hike in the desert – all on the same day!
+And yes, believe it or not, you can snowboard, surf, and take a hike in the desert on a visit to Israel – all on the same day!

 Head to the north of Israel in the early spring for some snow, then to the Mediterranean coast for some sun and surf, and wind up the day in the desert in the south of the country.
 It’s definitely doable (but we wouldn’t recommend it, you’ll be too rushed to really enjoy the sights and sounds)!
 But even though Israel is small, squeezing in many of the must see things to see and do in Israel is a tricky task and you’ll probably have to prioritize according to your schedule and interests.

 2. The food in Israel is AMAZING

 The food in Israel – and the wine – are amazing!
 From the numerous street vendors to the ever-expanding roster of top-class restaurants in cities like Tel Aviv, expect to be wowed by a fusion of tastes and smells.